AndrianBdn/wg-cmd/README.md

 - Debian 11
 - Debian 12

+# Contributing

+Contributions are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, including our AI disclosure policy.

 # Notes
 There is no commercial purpose behind WG Commander.
 The project is licensed under